WikiTribune: Business model

 WikiTribune was a for-profit site funded by donors, including donations by readers.
 Crowdfunding opened in April 2017 and concluded in May.
 Supporters were asked to pay £10 or $15 per month, but access to the news was free.
 It was stated that having no shareholders, advertisers or subscribers would reduce commercial pressures.
 Supporters who donated to the site were able to help decide which subjects the site would focus on.

 Reporting journalists had to provide the source of a fact or provide full transcripts and recordings of their interviews.
 The public was able to modify and update articles; however, such updates only went live after approval by staff or trusted volunteers.

-"This will be the first time that professional journalists and citizen journalists will work side-by-side as equals writing stories as they happen, editing them live as they develop and at all times backed by a community checking and rechecking all facts," said Wales.
+"This will be the first time that professional journalists and citizen journalists will work side-by-side as equals writing stories as they happen, editing them live as they develop and at all times backed by a community checking and rechecking all facts", said Wales.
 Wales intended for the project to help fight fake news online; he was reportedly motivated to address this problem after hearing the Counselor to the U.S. president, Kellyanne Conway, use the expression 'alternative facts' during an interview in January 2017.

 Staff and structure

-WikiTribute was based in an office space on the 22nd floor of The Shard in London.
+WikiTribune was based in an office space on the 22nd floor of The Shard in London.
 The initial software platform for the site was a customised version of WordPress.
 Wales' company Jimmy Group, which he incorporated earlier in April 2017, filed a trademark request for "WIKITRIBUNE" with the Intellectual Property Office, which was examining the request in April 2017.

 People named as involved in the project as advisors to Wales included Lily Cole, Jeff Jarvis, Guy Kawasaki, and Lawrence Lessig.
 Funding for seven of the ten planned journalists was secured within three weeks of the launch and they were then recruited, starting with Holly Brockwell.
 The initial target of funding for ten journalists was then achieved in the crowd-funding appeal.
 An additional $100,000 of matching support from Craig Newmark's News Integrity Initiative was also expected.

 In a Medium post published in May 2017, WikiTribune said it had met its funding goal, but would not start operations until later that year:

 In a Medium post published in July 2017, WikiTribune introduced three of their initial ten journalists as Holly Brockwell, Harry Ridgewell, and Linh Nguyen.

-On October 23, 2018, The Times reported that WikiTribune had laid off its team of reporters and editors, "a year after it launched with a promise to reinvent journalism."
+On 23 October 2018, The Times reported that WikiTribune had laid off its team of reporters and editors, "a year after it launched with a promise to reinvent journalism."
 Volunteers could then publish articles without having them checked by professionals, although a new team of journalists purportedly was to be hired to work in support roles.
 "Despite the best efforts of staff, the overall structure and design didn't let the community genuinely flourish," said founder Jimmy Wales.
 "We didn't get very much work done."
 Funded by donations rather than advertisers, the site remained free to access.